 It’s no secret that, for many of us, getting a full night of sleep is a challenge.

-Whether it’s a streetlight shining through a window, or the cabin light on an international flight, we now need more help than ever to block unwanted light when falling asleep.
+Whether it’s a streetlight, or the cabin light on a flight, we now need more help blocking unwanted light to sleep.
 If you have trouble sleeping, investing in a sleep mask is a powerful solution.

 Sleep masks, or eye masks, are designed to help you fall asleep regardless of the amount of light in the room.